 Angrignon Park is simply a nice stretch of green space with a 1.1-km-long pond in the middle.
 There are picnic tables, foot and cycle paths and a few playground areas along des Trinitaires.
 The heart of the park was re-landscaped in 2000 with a light hand and the overall impression is one of gentle purposelessness, an idyllic refuge from the stresses of the city.

-Officially the park has 10 km of walking trails, 10 km of cross-country skiing trails, and is home to a large community garden area with more than a hundred plots.
-Alas, Angrignon Farm, once a nice outing for kids, is closed and the borough has no plans to reopen it.
+Officially the park has 10 km of walking trails, 11 km of cross-country skiing trails, and is home to a large community garden area with more than a hundred plots.

 Although you never really get completely beyond the distant sound of traffic, what with busy de la Vérendrye and des Trinitaires bordering the park and a number of bus routes converging on the metro station, there are many tranquil corners here.
 And yet busy city-dwellers always know that in a few minutes they can be whirled away by a metro to their next appointment.